mlg-/bug-squishing/README.md

 Debugging in Ruby is made more straightforward thanks to the very beautiful and developer-friendly syntax of the language, coupled with nice tools for inspecting issues during code execution [like Pry](http://pryrepl.org/).

 Pry is your friend.
 The best piece of advice regarding use `pry` that I have is this: Throw a `binding.pry` on the line *before* things blow up.
 That line can be before the `expect` statement in the test, it can be on the line before you get an error in your `.rb` file, whatever, but put it in there.
 Then re-run your code.
 Now go to your terminal and poke around!
-What the *actual* values of your variables?
+What are the *actual* values of your variables?

 *Side Note* : It's really important to understand the Pry is not "training wheels."
 Professionals use debugging tools like this every day, many times a day, and they validate their assumptions about what is actually occurring at the time their code is run.
 You should not resist it because you think you *should know* what's happening!
 You don't, and we don't either, and that's why we both need it.